madslundt/cloud-media-scripts/README.md

 ## Plexdrive
 Plexdrive is used to mount Google Drive to a local folder (`cloud_encrypt_dir`).

+Plexdrive version 4.0.0 requires a running MongoDB server.
+This is not included in the scripts but can either be installed from .deb packages or in a Docker container.

 ## Rclone
 Rclone is used to encrypt, decrypt and upload files to the cloud.
 Rclone is used to mount and decrypt Plexdrive to a different folder (`cloud_decrypt_dir`).